 He has been an NFL beat writer, has worked as a member of the Baseball Writers’ Association of America for seven years, and is a member of the Pro Basketball Writers Association.

-Todd will head The Sports Capitol’s Nationals coverage, supplement the Wizards coverage, and add to the Redskins and Capitals coverage.
-He’ll also oversee the day-to-day operations of the site.
+Todd heads The Sports Capitol’s Nationals coverage, supplements the Wizards coverage, and adds to the Redskins and Capitals coverage.
+He also oversees the day-to-day operations of the site.

 Want to talk with him?
 Email him at TDybas@thesportscapitol.com.

 Ben also remembers those three Redskins Super Bowl wins with three different quarterbacks, which is why he argues Joe Gibbs is the greatest NFL coach ever.
 Memories of Georgetown and Maryland cutting down the nets remain fresh, along with that Bullets/Wizards hope that came from Moses Malone, Chris and Juwan, Gilbert Arenas and Caron Butler.